 At CK Family Services, we are proud to support kinship families every step of the way, including offering verification through the state of Texas, which can increase resources for the kinship providers.
-Our Kinship Navigator and her team provide the training and guidance to help these caregivers benefit from available services through the child welfare system to meet the unique needs of the children in their care.
+Our Kinship Navigator and team provide the training and guidance to help these caregivers benefit from available services through the child welfare system to meet the unique needs of the children in their care.

 Last week, the North Texas Foster Care Consortium held its quarterly meeting, bringing together advocates and partners from across the community.
 The panel discussion on Navigating Kinship Care was especially meaningful and included two CK Family Services parents, Meredith M. and Lisa D., sharing heartfelt insights from their experiences to educate and encourage others.
 Representatives from several organizations attended, including a member of State Senator Royce West’s office, making it an excellent and impactful event for everyone involved.

-Additional Kinship Care Resources
+Kinship Resources

 If you are caring for a child as a relative or close family friend, these kinship resources may be helpful.